 Though starchy foods are delicious, their calories can add up quickly.
 The key is not to completely banish starchy food but to consume healthy alternatives.
 Fruits like oranges are packed with natural sugars that one can consume.
 Choose whole grains (dishes and products) over those made with refined grains (for example, pick whole-wheat bread instead of white bread).
 Eat fresh foods rather than salty ones.
 Pick raw or steamed foods instead of fried foods.
 In addition, consume vegetables in large quantities, choosing all the different colors of the rainbow for the best health benefits.

 Many starchy foods contain complex carbohydrates, which take time to digest and increase satiety.
 Foods rich in resistant starches improve gut health, suppress hunger, increase stool output, and promote easy defecation.
 Furthermore, many foods containing resistant starches are low in glycemic index, which helps control blood sugar levels and reduce the risk of diabetes.
 However, it is advised to consume starchy foods rich in fiber for better results.
-Also, overeating starchy foods may pose certain health risks.
+Also, overeating high-starch foods may pose certain health risks.
 Hence, moderation is advised.

 Frequently Asked Questions